-In 2007, Wildlife SOS partnered with the Government to expand an already existing Leopard Rescue Center at Junnar near Pune.
+In 2007, Wildlife SOS partnered with the Government to expand an already existing Leopard Rescue Centre at Junnar near Pune.
 The centre run by Wildlife SOS in collaboration with the Maharashtra Forest Department provides temporary or life-time care, for leopards injured by villagers or trapped in conflict situations.
 The centre also houses several orphaned leopards who cannot be released back into the wild as they are severely imprinted.

 The man-animal conflict scenarios with leopards are complex ones as such incidents are caused by human encroachment upon wild leopards’ natural habitat.
 They struggle to find a foothold in the vanishing forest and are pushed to take cover in sugarcane farms and to rely on village livestock to survive which has caused indiscriminate trapping and killing of leopards perceived to be a threat.